 THE CONCEPT OF SUSTAINABILITY IS CONSTANTLY PRESENT IN ALL AREAS OF EVERYDAY LIFE.
 HOWEVER, IT’S NOT ONLY ABOUT AN ECOLOGICAL CONSCIENCE – IT‘S ALSO ABOUT SOCIAL AWARENESS DRIVING BOTH CONSUMERS AND COMPANIES TO START RECONSIDERING HOW WE DEAL WITH TODAY’S CONCERNS.

+We at BROADWAY NYC have a wide range of products with intricately interconnected supply chains, which is why we will gradually and thoughtfully carry out the optimization of our sustainability values.
 When we talk about the sustainability of a product, we refer to its impact on the ecological balance and the people involved in producing, processing, transporting, selling – and buying it!
 Our main goal is to manufacture our products with the greatest care and to respect the environment and the people involved.

 In 2005, the Better Cotton Initiative (BCI) was founded to improve sustainability of conventional methods for growing cotton.
 The BCI label does not strictly stand for organically grown cotton, but rather for “more sustainable” cotton.
 The project involved developing more sustainable solutions for a conventional production of cotton that benefits farmers, the environment, and consumers.
 An essential part of this programme is training the local farmers to farm and manage their cotton fields sustainably.
 Better Cotton farmers must meet certain requirements regarding the use of pesticides, water efficiency, soil protection, conservation of habitats, quality of fibres and working conditions.
 Cotton sourced by BCI farms can be blended with conventional cotton and used for processing (so-called bulk compensation).
 For this reason, we do not use BCI labels on our products.
 We do, however, support the global movement by procuring cotton from the Better Cotton Initiative.